LASER HAIR REMOVAL

 WHAT IS LASER HAIR REMOVAL?

 The only traditional means of removing unwanted hair has been waxing, shaving, depilatories, or electrolysis.
 All of these methods provide only temporary benefits, and can potentially be very painful.
-While developing a ruby laser for defense purposes back in the 1980s, a Russian physicist accidently applied the laser beam to his arm.
+While developing a ruby laser for defense purposes back in the 1980s, a Russian physicist accidentally applied the laser beam to his arm.
 He later noticed that hair in that area was vaporized, and that it took several months for new hairs to begin growing again.
 This was the birth of laser hair removal, a treatment shown effective at eliminating unwanted growth on the legs, armpits, face, back, or other areas of the body.

 HOW DOES LASER HAIR REMOVAL WORK?